mshiekh/alibaba-ack-saudi-region/README.md

 ## Provider Configuration

 The `provider.tf` file configures the Alibaba Cloud provider.
-Ensure you update the `role_arn` with the existing actual role ARN of 'operator-role'. this is neeeded as the console uses this role to create the resources. you can use the profile configured with aliyun cli or use the ACCESS_KEY and SECRET_KEY. either way, make sure to assume the role of the 'operator-role' or you will face access issue to the cluster
+Ensure you update the `role_arn` with the existing actual role ARN of 'operator-role'. this is needed as the console uses this role to create the resources. you can use the profile configured with aliyun cli or use the ACCESS_KEY and SECRET_KEY. either way, make sure to assume the role of the 'operator-role' or you will face access issue to the cluster

 ```hcl
 provider "alicloud" {